Memorial Page - NFA Class of 1960

 In doing a web search we found this additional information:

-Daniel J. Olsen of Newburgh died September 24, 2012 at St. Lukes Cornwall Hospital in Newburgh, NY.
-Mr. Olsen was born January 29, 1942 in Newburgh, NY.
+Daniel J. Olsen died September 24, 2012 in Newburgh.
+Mr. Olsen was born January 29, 1942 in Newburgh.
 He is the son of the late Daniel and the late Barbara (Flynn) Olsen.
 He was retired from IBM.
 He is survived by his wife: Vivian Sicolo Olsen at home, one son Daniel Olsen and his wife Jennifer of Montgomery and 2 daughters Jennifer Olsen of Newburgh and Christine Weeks and her husband Tom of Lockport, 1 sister Linda Gordon and 1 granddaughter Julia James.

 Orr, Howard "Butch"